notreallyaperson/unicefWeb/README.md

 Currently, the categories found are a compound of topics and are best represented by showing [sets of similar articles](README_contents/categories.txt).
 For example, using an article related to COVID in the UK, the algorithm is able to find the set of articles which are most similar to it, thus finding the category of articles which make a topic surrounding COVID in the UK.

-This initial prototyping provides significant emperical evidence for the effectiveness of this algorithm which comes with many benefits:
+This prototyping provides significant emperical evidence for the effectiveness of this algorithm which comes with many benefits:
 1. it is scalable and can efficiently process hundreds of thousands of articles using a standard laptop with an intel i7 core;
 2. its classification of articles is completely transparent and is fully interpretable by probability distributions and its [graphical model](README_contents/LDA-Graphical-Model.png) (refer to [LDA](README_contents/LDA-model.pdf) for more details);
 3. the environmental costs are low as the algorithm trains in under 30 mins for 30,000 articles and doesn't require hours or even days to get good results (compared to deep neural networks).